In the Tall Grass: Plot summary

 An unspecified amount of time later, an RV full of hippies pulls into the parking lot of an abandoned church across the road from the field to have a barbecue.
 They hear Tobin's calls for rescue, and the whole group walks into the tall grass to help.

-Film adaptation
+Adaptations

-Director Vincenzo Natali had wanted to make a film adaptation of In The Tall Grass as early as 2015, when he stated:
+Director Vincenzo Natali had wanted to make a film adaptation of In the Tall Grass as early as 2015, when he stated:

 In May 2018, Netflix announced that it had purchased the film rights, setting Natali to direct and adapt the screenplay.
 In the Tall Grass began streaming on Netflix on October 4, 2019.